peebles/grafana-stack/README.md

 ## Import Dashboard

-Edit collectd-dashboard.json, change "local" to the name of your host, and import this dashboard file.
+Edit collectd-dashboard.json, change "metrics" to the name of your host, and import this dashboard file.

+## Grafana Authentication

+If you change docker-compose with a different password, then you must change `run-grafana.sh` to match.